Azure/maximo/src/upi_airgap_configs/README.md

 ### Step 24

-Watch the cluster resource group for 2 `imageregistryxxx` storage accounts to be created and add private endpoints (reusing the same dns zone for blob storage) into the virtual network for the operator to fully complete.
+Watch the cluster resource group for 2 `imageregistryxxx` storage accounts to be created and add private endpoints for `blob` access (reusing the same dns zone for blob storage) into the virtual network for the operator to fully complete.

 ### Step 25
 Wait for the cluster to finish upgrading: